Varunda/honu/README.md

 ## General Info

-carl-wt is a .NET Core 5 server that runs on Windows 10 and Linux
+honu is a .NET 6 server that runs on Windows 10 and Linux

 ### Technologies used

 Tech | Use
 --- | ---
-.NET Core 5 | backbone for everything
+.NET 6 | backbone for everything
 ASP.NET Core MVC | routing
 SignalR | WebSocket connections for realtime updates VueJS | frontend framework